katharsis-project/katharsis-docs/source/user-docs.rst

 * ``findOne(ID, QueryParams) -> JsonApiFindOne``

-  The first parameter has to be resource's id.
-The method has to return one resource.
+  The first parameter must be a resource's id.
+This method must return one resource.

 * ``findAll(QueryParams) -> JsonApiFindAll``

-  The method has to return a list of resources.
+  This method must return a list of resources.

 * ``findAll(Iterable<ID>, QueryParams) -> JsonApiFindAllWithIds``

-  The first parameter has to be a list of resource ids.
-The method has to return a list of resources.
+  The first parameter must be a list of resource ids.
+This method must return a list of resources.

 * ``save(S) -> JsonApiSave``

-  The first parameter has to be resource.
-The method has to return one resource.
+  The first parameter must be a resource.
+This method must return one resource.

 * ``delete(ID) -> JsonApiDelete``

-  The first parameter has to be resource's id.
+  The first parameter must be a resource's id.

 A list below defines a mapping of ``RelationshipRepository`` methods to annotations: